New Parchment Ordering Service

 Bellflower High School has partnered with Parchment to order and send your transcript and verifications securely.
 Click here to be re-directed to the Parchment website or click on the image below to place an order.

-Bellflower Middle & High School will have a new bell schedule during the 2022-2023 school year.
-The new bell schedule will allow for students to take up to 8 classes (6 courses minimum for 7th-11th graders, and 5 course minimum for 12th graders).
+Below is the Bellflower Middle & High School bell schedule during the 2023-2024 school year.
+The bell schedule will allow for students to take up to 8 classes (6 courses minimum for 7th-11th graders, and 5 course minimum for 12th graders).
 The bell schedule is also dependent on the calendar as well, which we are calling the Maroon & Gold Calendar.
 Maroon Days will be for odd periods 1, 3, 5, and 7.
 Gold Days will be for even periods 2, 4, 6, and 8.
 Mondays will continue to remain as "shortened" days in the bell schedule.
 Students and parents should pay close attention to the calendar and associated bell schedule.

 Click here to access the Calendar and Bell Schedule